The Big Picture…

 Over in my article on what is service I said we should not consider a world dominated by goods and then try and fit in service.
 Rather we should consider a service-first world, and see how goods fit in.
 That thinking leads to Grönroos’ definition of service.
 Which you can see again in Figure 2.

-Now we can see that goods are just one of the service provider elements a beneficiary can interact with during a service.
+Now we see that goods are just one of the service provider elements a beneficiary can interact with during a service.
 Along with employees, physical resources and systems.
+I call this the service mix.

 We can draw a distinction in how the elements are used.
 Goods are mainly used in acts of self service.
 Cooking our own meal, for example is self service.
 Or we could buy (or already own) a drill and use it to make a hole in the wall to hang up a picture.
 Whereas the beneficiary using employees is not self-service.